 FIND THE LIGHT AND USE A TRIPOD

-First thing that you need to do is find the best light source you can.
+The first thing that you need to do is find the best light source you can.
 For me it’s always our kitchen- there’s a big glass door leading to the backyard which lets in a lot of light into that particular spot.
 It took me two years to realize that that’s the best spot for taking pictures in my house, so even if you think your house is a bit dark (like mine) keep looking.
 If you don’t have any big windows, I’d suggest setting up your subjects on a flat surface and opening the front door (any outside door that will let some light in).
 You can also try working on window sills.
 On those days when I find it really difficult to work with limited light, I also sometimes go outside.

-Another important thing to remember is time of the day during which you shoot.
+Another important thing to remember is the time of the day during which you shoot.
 This will be different for everyone else.
 Now that the Daylight Saving Time has ended, I can take my pictures as early as 8.30am, but I can no longer get away with taking them during my usual time which is between 12.00 and 3.00 pm.
 This is because now that all the leaves are gone, there is way too much direct sunlight coming through my window.
-Lastly, always remember to use a tripod- when working with limited light I usually lower my shutter speed, which can make my photos look a bit blurry- this is why using a tripod is so important- it keeps your camera steady.
+Lastly, always remember to use a tripod- when working with a limited light I usually lower my shutter speed, which can make my photos look a bit blurry- this is why using a tripod is so important- it keeps your camera steady.

 This is my usual setup- when my light source is limited, I get even closer to the window.
-This happened to be on a very sunny day, but you get the general idea.
+This happened to be on a very sunny day, but you get a general idea.
 I already showed you what my setup looks like using this exact image in one of my previous posts, but this is something I get asked about at least once a week, so I’m showing it again.

 USE BRIGHT SURFACES AND REFLECTORS